Please review this sample submission information before sending samples to the SIF.

 - Record tray information, including sample weights and empty wells.
 Each sample’s ID must be unique.
 Do not repeat sample ID names, including the name “empty” for empty wells.
 Instead, sequentially number your empty wells (i.e., empty1, empty2, empty3…).

 - Tray Names should be unique, especially for projects with multiple sample submissions over time.
+Use an indelible marker to label both the lid and bottom of tray with your name and the unique tray name, because ambiguous trays may be mishandled.
 Avoid naming your tray "Tray 1".
 Everyone has a Tray 1, and you may have multiple Tray 1s over the course of a year which may cause confusion with data sets.
 Be creative, we enjoy unique names!

 - For enriched samples, arrange samples from low to high enrichment to avoid wide fluctuations in isotope content.
 Place non-enriched control samples ahead of enriched samples within the same tray.
 Use separate trays for different enriched and natural abundance experiments.

-- Secure small samples by placing an index card(s) (cut to size) over the open wells before securing the lid; do not use Parafilm or adhesive tape to cover the open wells.
+- Secure small samples by placing a silicone sealing mat, or an index card(s) (cut to size), over the open wells before securing the lid; do not use Parafilm or adhesive tape to cover the open wells as they are a souce of contaminant.
 Tape the lid securely closed on all four sides.
 Turn the tray over and gently shake to test if samples stay in the wells or if the capsules leak sample material.
 Re-encapsulate any leaky capsules before shipping.

 - Soil Permits are required for packages containing soil, forest litter, wood or plant compost, humus, and earthworm castings.
-Please print and include a soil permit with your soil sample shipments.
+Please request our Soil Permit if shipping international or restricted soils.

 - Organize - Label each vial with a unique ID# as your data will reference your samples using these ID#s.

 - Group vials in ziplock bags, small boxes, or their original boxes.
-Vials larger than 20mLs ship best when separated by cardboard dividers.
+Vials larger than 20 mL ship best when separated by cardboard dividers.
 Loose vials can shatter during shipping.

 - Secure groups of vials in a larger sturdy box with styrofoam peanuts or bubble wrap.